 If you use Spinify, you can even set up contests and give out points for successfully completed activities.
 When a rep hits an important target, they’ll even be able to choose celebratory music.

-Spinify Can Help You Hold Your Sales Team Accountable (and Have Fun Doing It)
+Spinify Can Help You Improve Your Sales Team Accountability (and Have Fun Doing It)

 The best results come from accountability and engagement.
 And in sales, there’s nothing like a little gamification to do the trick.